raven-in-westfall/HealRotate/README.md

 Here is a list of feature I want to implement at some point, no specific order is decided yet.

 - Adds RL/Raid assist handling to restrict rotation groups changes
+- Roll in shaman support
+- Get cast bar to reflect actual times of spells.
+Right now we are just using the base cast time which may be altered by skills or trinkets
-- Automatic handling of death and disconnection of healers on the rotation group (swap with a backup, send an alert about it)
+[//]: # - Automatic handling of death and disconnection of healers on the rotation group (swap with a backup, send an alert about it)
-- Use raid symbols to mark healers that need to heal, or that need to backup a failed healshot
+[//]: # - Use raid symbols to mark healers that need to heal, or that need to backup a failed healshot
-- Automatic reset of rotation when raid wipe
+[//]: # - Automatic reset of rotation when raid wipe
-- Frenzy cooldown/duration progress bar
+[//]: # - Frenzy cooldown/duration progress bar

 ## Download

-Do not use github download button on this page, get the latest release zip file from https://github.com/Slivo-fr/HealRotate/releases
+[//]: # Do not use github download button on this page, get the latest release zip file from https://github.com/Slivo-fr/HealRotate/releases

-Also available here https://www.curseforge.com/wow/addons/healrotate and there https://wowclassicui.com/fr/addons/healrotate
+[//]: # Also available here https://www.curseforge.com/wow/addons/healrotate and there https://wowclassicui.com/fr/addons/healrotate